Do you have a scar that’s causing you discomfort or restricting your movement? Is it sensitive, stuck down or lumpy?

 Types of Scars that I can help with

 I can help with both natural (accidental) and surgical scarring, whether this is recent or occurred many years ago.
 Clients can see and feel improvements after one or two sessions.
 This treatment can be very effective on scarring from abdominal, spinal, joint replacement or cancer surgery including C-sections and breast reconstructions.
-Currently, these techniques are not recommended for Keloid scars.

 The development of the Scarwork™ method